Charlotte Dacre: Life

 Dacre was one of three legitimate children of John King, born Jacob Rey (c.
 1753–1824), a Jewish moneylender of Portuguese Sephardic origin, who was also a blackmailer and a radical political writer well known in London society.
 Her father divorced her mother, Sarah King (née Lara), under Jewish law in 1784, before setting up home with the dowager Countess of Lanesborough.
 Dacre had a sister named Sophia King, also a writer, and a brother named Charles.

 Charlotte Dacre married Nicholas Byrne, a widower, on 1 July 1815.
 She already had three children with him: William Pitt Byrne (born 1806), Charles (born 1807) and Mary (born 1809).
-He was an editor and future partner of London's The Morning Post newspaper where the author Mary Robinson was the poetry editor and an influence on a young Charlotte Dacre, who began her writing career by contributing poems to the Morning Post under the pseudonym "Rosa Matilda."
+Byrne was an editor and future partner of London's The Morning Post newspaper where the author Mary Robinson was the poetry editor and an influence on a young Charlotte Dacre, who began her writing career by contributing poems to the Morning Post under the pseudonym "Rosa Matilda."

 She died on 7 November 1825, in Lancaster Place, London, after a long and painful illness.
+Her husband was attacked in his office by a masked intruder, and died of his injuries in 1833.